 No, not keeping the light fixture here.
 To Ben’s disappointment.
 It is kind of growing on me, but it is off-white and I am going with all white trim and walls, so it would just look dirty.
 Might salvage for a reading nook or something.
 But with all new electrical, it might burn the house down as I am sure it is wired with yarn.
 Lovely hutch.
-I am going to stain it black to match our dining room table.
+I am going to stain it black to match our dining room table and my soul.
 We will see how it looks with everything else being white.
-The painters said they can just paint white in the end if I don’t like it.
+The painters said they can paint white in the end if I don’t like it.

 Was hoping to go for something like this.
-May be less ginormous light.
+Maybe less ginormous light.